 So – everyone – if you wanna compare Echoes of Battle of Caladan Brood with someone, I would suggest Elderwind.
 I found the style to be much closer.
 Perhaps with a touch of Moonsorrow at times.
 But even this is a dicey comparison that does not hold its water very well.
 See what I am getting at?
 It is extremely difficult not to sound similar to each other in a genre that is so friggin’ crowded with players and dominated by few.

-But this stuff Caladan Brood are presenting is much more powerful than Summoning could ever produce.
+But this stuff Caladan Brood present is much more powerful than what Summoning could ever produce.
 Compared to Echoes of Battle, the sound of Summoning feels like kids on plastic chairs, playing with plasticky toys, drinking from pink little plastic cups.
-Sorry, you mighty fans of the latter, but ’tis my opinion.

 What really reduced me to a heap of helpless mirth is that this band hails from Salt Lake City – of all places.
 Nothing wrong with the location (it is very nice there), but this is the global home of the brave, the realm of the mighty Mormon Church worshiping to their nailed god.
 And those guys do not wish to see friggin’ heretics in their midst.
 Possibly Satanist heretics to boot.
 Nobody is ready to turn the other cheek in that community.
 And especially not in the holier-than-thou US of A., the land of epic double standards.